-The first is by Gustave Doré who illustrated the myth of Perseus and Andromeda several times in the conventional way.
+Gustave Doré was a prolific engraver, who illustrated the myth of Perseus and Andromeda several times in the conventional way.
 He also made two engravings entitled Perseus Comes Too Late, in which the dragon gets his dinner.

-The second is by a pretty obscure neo-classical sculptor.
+Alphonse Thabard was a neo-classical sculptor.
 In his day he seems to have been a successful artist, but he is now largely forgotten.
-In 1889 he made a marble sculpture for the town hall of his native Limoges.
-Called Le Vainqueur (The Victor), it appears to show Ganymede getting the best of serial rapist Zeus, who is on the point of having his neck broken.
+In 1889 he made a marble sculpture for the town hall of his native Limoges called Le Vainqueur (The Victor).
+It appears to show Ganymede getting the best of serial rapist Zeus, who is on the point of having his neck broken.
 Not before time, I think!